crypt0miester/metaplex-program-library-py/README.md

 * generate with: ``` anchorpy client-gen ./idl/candy_machine.json ./src --program-id cndy3Z4yapfJBmL3ShUp5exZKqR3z33thTzeNMm2gRZ ```
 * et voilà

-Note that this are still some fixes that need to be done at times. i.e. BorshPubkey not being written to the python file.
+Note that there are still some fixes that need to be done at times. i.e. BorshPubkey not being written to the python file.

 ### contracts with python libs:
 * candy machine